bannedit/bannedit.github.io/content/vm-detection-in-the-browser.md

 Now that I have covered some of the background information and history leading up to this blog post we can start to dig into the actual techniques.

-As mentioned prior in the introduction, WebGL can provide a lot of information about the OpenGL impelementation including vendor information.
-The WEBGL_debug_renderer_info extention [[2]](https://developer.mozilla.org/en-US/docs/Web/API/WEBGL_debug_renderer_info) can be used to query for debug information such as the WebGL vendor and rendered.
+As mentioned prior in the introduction, WebGL can provide a lot of information about the OpenGL implementation including vendor information.
+The WEBGL_debug_renderer_info extension [[2]](https://developer.mozilla.org/en-US/docs/Web/API/WEBGL_debug_renderer_info) can be used to query for debug information such as the WebGL vendor and rendered.

 ```javascript
 var canvas = document.createElement('canvas');